dvbuntu/barmpy/docs/source/barn.rst

 BARN Class
 ----------

-Armed with a core `NN` class above, we can train the entire ensemble following our Bayesian procedure.
+Equipped with a core `NN` class above, we can train the entire ensemble following our Bayesian procedure.

 .. autoclass:: barmpy.barn.BARN
    :members: